jihodavidjun/incremental_flow_accel/README.md

 - **Incremental Stage Detection:** Automatically determines which stages need to re-run based on file-hash changes.
 - **Smart Orchestration:** Integrates with OpenLane Docker containers and reuses prior results.
 - **Runtime Benchmarking:** Records all runs with timestamps and stage runtimes.
-- **QoR Consistency:** Targets up to 4× speed-up with no timing, area, or DRC degradation.
+- **QoR Consistency:** Targets measurable runtime reduction with no timing, area, or DRC degradation.

 ---